Have you ever heard of batch cooking?

-If you decide to batch cook, ensure you are practicing safe food techniques.
-Food safety is important, not only from a health and hygiene perspective but if you don’t prepare or store your food correctly, you might end up having to throw it out, costing you money as well.
+If you decide to batch cook, ensure you practice safe food techniques.
+Food safety is important, not only from a health and hygiene perspective but if you don’t prepare or store your food correctly, you might have to throw it out, costing you money as well.

-Here are a few tips but be sure to do your own research relevant to the recipe you’re cooking, for instance, raw meat has to be treated differently to cooked vegetables.
+Here are a few tips, but be sure to do your own research relevant to the recipe you’re cooking.
+For instance, raw meat has to be treated differently from cooked vegetables.

 - Safefood has a lot of helpful tips such as defrosting food, food preparation, and storing food safely, so bookmark their website so it’s easier to find.

 - Always use up refrigerated leftovers within 3 days of cooking.

 - Be sure to label leftovers with the contents and the date it was cooked, and when you’re taking them out of the freezer to defrost, use them in the order they were cooked.

 Now that you’ve got your head around what batch cooking is and how to get started, why not give it a go?
 Let us know how you get on by tagging us in your batch-cooked creation on the MABS Instagram using the hashtag #MABS.